5yn7hW4v3/5yn7hW4v3/README.md

 - 👋 Hi, I’m @rjhefley
 - 🎓 I'm currently in a MS Business Analytics and Data Science program
 - 👀 I'm interested in marketing analytics and consumer behavior
-- 🌱 I'm currently taking these courses:
+- 🌱 I'm currently taking:
   - Programming for Data Science and Analytics
   - Descriptive Business Analytics